qiskit-community/prototype-qrao/CONTRIBUTING.md

 Users are encouraged to use GitHub Issues for reporting issues and requesting features.

-### Ask/Answer Questions and Discuss Quantum Prototype Template
+### Ask/Answer Questions and Discuss Quantum Random Access Optimization

 Users are encouraged to use GitHub Discussions for engaging with researchers, developers, and other users regarding this quantum prototype and the provided examples.